wraith13/frame-phi-colors-vscode/README.md

 ⚠️ This extension automatically and frequently edits settings.json.

+⚠️ It is necessary to delete the settings manually when uninstalling. see [Uninstall Notes](#uninstall-notes).

 This extension automatically colors the title bar, activity bar, and status bar.

 ![screenshot](images/screenshot.png)